MthunziNhlanhla/MthunziNhlanhla/README.md

 - 👋 Hi, I’m @MthunziNhlanhla
-- 👀 I’m interested in computers amd tech
+- 👀 I’m interested in computers and tech
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on making as many projects as possible
 - 📫 How to reach me email: mthunzishado321@gmail.com